Egypt's leader orders government to move to new capital - NewsBreak

 Egypt's leader orders government to move to new capital

-Egypt’s president on Wednesday ordered his administration to start moving its offices next month to a sprawling new administrative capital in the desert outside Cairo a spokesman said.
+CAIRO — (AP) — Egypt’s president on Wednesday ordered his administration to start moving its offices next month to a sprawling new administrative capital in the desert outside Cairo, a spokesman said.

 President Abdel Fattah el-Sissi has directed the government to begin a six-month trial period of working from the new complex starting Dec.
 1, according to his spokesman, Bassam Radi.